atrosekta/rust-electrical-wiki/content/powerstorage.md

 This setup reduces the Active Usage all the way to 6.
 When active, we will get an Active Usage of 16 but it will actually consume 18.

-Components like Switches, the Blocker, Timer and RF Receiver all have the ability to hide a component's Active Usage from batteries when not passing power through.
+Components like Switches, the Blocker, Timer, HBHF Sensor and RF Receiver all have the ability to hide a component's Active Usage from batteries when not passing power through.